1jour1vin

 yellow fruits

-This wine, made from a blend of Cinsault, Grenache, and Syrah, offers rich flavors, freshness, and notes of ripe fruit.
-It’s perfect for sharing with friends, whether in the evening or as an aperitif. • Screw cap
+This wine, made from a blend of Cinsault, Grenache, and Syrah, offers rich, fresh flavors and notes of ripe fruit.
+It’s a wine perfect for sharing in a friendly setting, whether in the evening or as an aperitif. • Screw-cap bottle

-Buy Peyrassol wines at the best prices in a private sale!
+Buy your Peyrassol wines at the best price in a private sale!

 Rated site